-On the 23 April 2019, the Company announced that it had entered into an agreement to dispose of its associate Fujian Tianwang Foods Co., Ltd. ("Tianwang") and its wholly owned subsidiary, Sanming Sennong Forestry Co., Ltd. (collectively, the "Disposal Group").
-The Disposal Group represents part of the Group's Processed food products segment.
-The transaction is expected to complete subsequent to year end subject to certain conditions, including regulatory approval and approval of the shareholders at the special general meeting.
+On 23 April 2019, the Company announced that it entered into an agreement to dispose of its associate Fujian Tianwang Foods Co., Ltd. ("Tianwang") and its wholly owned subsidiary, Sanming Sennong Forestry Co., Ltd. (collectively, the "Disposal Group").
+The Disposal Group represented part of the Group's Processed food products segment.